quadbio/VoxHunt/README.md

 ## More

-If you want to find out more about VoxHunt's functionality, have a look into the [vignette](http://htmlpreview.github.io/?https://github.com/quadbiolab/VoxHunt/blob/master/vignettes/getting_started.html).
+If you want to find out more about VoxHunt's functionality, have a look at vignettes on our [website](https://quadbiolab.github.io/VoxHunt/index.html).

 ## Citation